Taking steps to protect workers in craft brewingPublished on: October 10, 2018

 New guide available to help you identify workplace hazards and develop health and safety programs.

-In the past ten years, the B.C. craft beer industry has nearly tripled in size, from 54 to 145 breweries, and it shows no sign of slowing down.
+In the past 10 years, the B.C. craft beer industry has nearly tripled in size, from 54 to 145 breweries, and it shows no sign of slowing down.
 Good brewers know what steps to take to protect the quality of beer from common risk factors — poor sanitation, incorrect temperatures, or the introduction of the wrong yeast.
-But what steps can you take to protect the health and safety of your workers and yourself?
+But what steps can you take to protect your workers and yourself?